-Nikki Huffman begins her 19th year at the helm of the Northern Arizona diving program, a squad that she has consistently led to the NCAA Zone Diving Championships.
-A four-time National Independent Conference (NIC) Diving Coach of the Year, Huffman now takes her team into its 11th year of Western Athletic Conference (WAC) competition, a league which boasts some of the top divers in the country.
+Nikki Huffman begins her 21st year at the helm of the Northern Arizona diving program, a squad that she has consistently led to the NCAA Zone Diving Championships.
+A four-time National Independent Conference (NIC) Diving Coach of the Year and three-time Western Athletic Conference (WAC) Coach of the Year, Huffman now takes her team into their 13th year of WAC competition, a league which boasts some of the top divers in the country.

 Huffman's divers were an integral part of NAU's first-ever WAC Championship team in 2013-14 as all four of her divers scored points for the Lumberjacks at the conference meet.
 Sophomore Chelsea Jackson led the way as she placed third on all three boards to earn three All-WAC first team honors.
 Huffman also coached senior Jane Wakefield, sophomore Carlye Townsend and freshman Alexa Geiger to breakout performances at the WAC Championships.
 In her final conference meet, Wakefield scored on 1-meter and platform while Towsend earned a pair of All-WAC second team honors.
 Meanwhile, Geiger made a sensational debut on the conference stage placing in the top-seven on all three boards.
 All together, Huffman's divers totaled eight all-conference honors.
 Jackson, Geiger and senior Gwen Smithberg represented NAU at the NCAA Zone E Meet highlighted by Jackson's 15th place finish on 3-meter.
 That trio also combined to win four WAC Diver of the Week awards during the regular season.